Bupropion (Zyban) for Quitting Smoking

 - Skin problems or rashes.

 There is a small risk of having seizures when using bupropion.
-The risk increases if you have had seizures in the past before using bupropion.
+The risk increases if you have had seizures in the past.

 Friends or family members who notice these changes in behavior in someone who is taking bupropion (Zyban) for smoking cessation should tell the person their concerns and advise him or her to stop taking the drug and call a doctor right away.